 After almost three months of being a non-travelling traveller, how was Jeorg’s experience of flying during the pandemic?

 “There’s nothing to worry about,” Joerg concludes.
 “Do the right thing in advance and there’s no issue.
 People should start travelling again!”

 The lesson here is be prepared.
 Know what extra forms you need to complete in order to travel and fill them in in advance of your trip.
 Print them out; don’t rely on having them on your phone to show at border control.
 Be aware of what extra protocols are in place and allow time to move through the airport while observing social distancing rules, which do differ from country to country.
 Be mindful that some amenities you may be used to, such as airport lounges and concessions, may well be closed.

 To help you navigate the changes of business travel, we’ve created the brand-new Traveller Toolkit.
 This invaluable online resource is packed full of easy-to-use guides and checklists for every stage of every journey.
 We detail exactly what you need to know and do before, during and after your trip.

 You’ll also find innovative and interactive virtual trips, which walk you through each step of being at the airport, on the train and in the hotel.
 You can even check the travel restrictions and health status of your destination with our comprehensive COVID-19 Country Tracker, updated five times daily to ensure you have the very latest information to help keep you and your travellers safe.

 Travel is changing.
-But, as Joerg experienced, with common sense and a good TMC behind you, travellers should have the confidence to once again take to the skies.
-It’ll soon be business as (un)usual.
+With common sense and a good TMC behind you, travellers can have the confidence to once again take to the skies.
+It’ll soon be back business as (un)usual.